fluentassertions/fluentassertions/docs/_pages/objectgraphs.md

 orderDto.Should().BeEquivalentTo(expectation, options => options.ComparingEnumsByName());
 ```

+Note that even though an enum's underlying value equals a numeric value or the enum's name equals some string value, we do not consider those to be equivalent.
+In other words, enums are only considered to be equivalent to enums of the same or another type, but you can control whether they should equal by name or by value.

 ### Collections and Dictionaries ###
 Considering our running example, you could use the following against a collection of `OrderDto`s: